Instream Flow Program

 Water of sufficient quality and quantity are among the essential elements for sustaining production of Alaska's valuable fish and wildlife resources in rivers, lakes, estuaries, and wetlands.
 The department’s Instream Flow Program (IFP) provides scientific expertise, core personnel, data collection, and hydrologic analyses to make recommendations for sustaining fish and wildlife production, and ensures those recommendations are consistent with state, federal, and local law.

 The amount of water flowing in a river or lake fluctuates seasonally, and these variations are necessary for aquatic ecosystems to function properly.
 The Instream Flow Reservations Program, is tasked with protecting aquatic resources by quantifying streamflow and acquiring water rights for the purpose of sustaining Alaska's fish and wildlife resources.
 To date, approximately 5,000 miles of fish habitat have been protected on over 300 rivers and multiple lakes.
 Visit the Instream Flow Reservations page to view a map of our current and pending instream flow reservations.

 Most hydroelectric projects in Alaska are licensed by the Federal Energy Regulatory Commission (FERC).
 FERC licenses determine how to allocate river flows between energy generation and other beneficial uses recognized by the Federal Power Act as well as other applicable laws.
-SARCU participates in the entire FERC licensing process, coordinating and providing comments and technical expertise to FERC and the project applicant.
-SARCU also plays an important role in assisting the applicant in the design of study plans for collecting data on fish, wildlife, and water resources in the project area.
+IFP participates in the entire FERC licensing process, coordinating and providing comments and technical expertise to FERC and the project applicant.
+IFP also plays an important role in assisting the applicant in the design of study plans for collecting data on fish, wildlife, and water resources in the project area.
 The department is also involved in permitting hydroelectric projects.